 Chicken Malai Tikka

-This is another world-famous dish, that has origins in North India.
+This is another world-famous cuisine from North India.
 Very easy to make and tastes delicious.
 And it is completely Keto friendly.

 Ingredients: